Our Board

 Mrs Michele Marken OBE

 Michele is a very well-known figure in the world of education.
 She began her teaching career in September 1970.
-From 1970-1992 she was Head of English and Drama in St Nicholas’ High School, Carrickfergus, school counsellor, director of school shows and Vice Principal of St Colm’s High School, Twinbrook.
+From 1970-1992 she was Head of English and Drama at St Nicholas’ High School, Carrickfergus, school counsellor, director of school shows, and Vice Principal of St Colm’s High School, Twinbrook.
 In January 1993 she was appointed Principal of St Joseph’s College, Belfast.
-During her time as Principal she was responsible for leading the school during the amalgamation of two single sex schools and developing a strong Post 16 curriculum of traditional A Levels and vocational subjects.
-She retired in 2008 after more than 15 years as a Principal.
-She is Chair of the Belfast Festival of Learning working group of the Life Long Learning.
-In addition, she was Vice-chair and member of the Board of Public Achievement which worked with young people helping to build democratic communities particularly in challenging areas.
+During her time as Principal she was responsible for leading the school during the amalgamation of two single-sex schools and developing a strong Post 16 curriculum of traditional A Levels and vocational subjects.
+She retired in 2008 after more than 15 years as Principal.
+She is Chair of the Belfast Festival of Learning working group of the Lifelong Learning.
+In addition, she was Vice-chair and member of the Board of Public Achievement which worked with young people helping to build democratic communities, particularly in challenging areas.

 Mr Barry Neilson OBE